-The precinct between Perry Park and the Inner City Bypass will be characterised by mixed use activities of moderate intensity, taking advantage of the proximity to both the heart of Bowen Hills and the Breakfast Creek corridor.
+The precinct between Perry Park and the Inner City Bypass will be characterised by mixed use activities of moderate intensity taking advantage of the proximity to both the heart of Bowen Hills and the Breakfast Creek corridor.

 The industrial activities north of the Inner City Bypass will continue to provide services to the inner city and business support for the activities in nearby areas.
-Public access along the Breakfast Creek corridor as redevelopment occurs.
+Opportunity will be taken to provide for public access along the Breakfast Creek corridor as redevelopment occurs.

-This vision is spatially illustrated in Map 2: Bowen Hills Urban Development Area structure plan.
+This Vision is spatially illustrated in MAP 2: Bowen Hills Urban Development Area Structure Map.